graninas/Hydra/README.md

 - Random data generation
 - Many others

-With the framework, you can create complex applications that have a good maintainability, testability, simplicity, that have a good structure and are easy to read and change.
-The key principles in the framework:
+With the framework, you can create complex applications which have a good maintainability, testability, simplicity, have a good structure and are easy to read and change.
+The key principles of the framework:

 - Layered architecture
 - Separation of Subsystem Interfaces, Business Logic, Runtime and Implementation